dancancro/great-big-example-application/README.md

     not tutorial-grade code.
 Anything you learn in a tutorial must be approached with caution because corners have probably been cut, it's probably been simplified and it probably doesn't show you the exact way anyone does it on a real job.
-The difference between exact and almost exact is huge.
+The difference between exact and almost exact is the difference between ten stones balanced on top of each other and those stones lying on the ground.
 Tutorials show you how you *can* use a feature of the technology but often they do so in situations when in real life you would not do things that way.
 This can cost a lot of time.
 It's just as important to know when to use a technology's features as it is to know how.